ACCOUNTS AND AUDIT UNDER THE NEW COMPANIES ACT 2013

-Further, with respect to branches, while the existing 1956 Act provides that where company has a branch office(s) proper summarized returns, made up to date at interval of not more than three months was supposed to be sent by branch to the company at its registered office or another place etc., such a requirement has now been done away with and only returns are to be periodically sent by the branch to the registered office [section 128(2) of 2013 Act].
+Further, with respect to branches, while the existing 1956 Act provides that where the company has a branch office(s) proper summarized returns, made up to date at an interval of not more than three months was supposed to be sent by the branch to the company at its registered office or another place, etc., such a requirement has now been done away with and only returns are to be periodically sent by the branch to the registered office [section 128(2) of 2013 Act].

 Also, in keeping with the times, books of accounts and relevant papers can now be maintained in electronic mode [section 128(1) of 2013 Act].

-In several instances across the new companies 2013 Act, there are provisions which are also covered within the accounting standards currently notified under section 211(3C) of the 1956 Act and the Companies (accounting standards) Rules, 2006 there under.
+In several instances across the new companies 2013 Act, there are provisions that are also covered within the accounting standards currently notified under section 211(3C) of the 1956 Act and the Companies (accounting standards) Rules, 2006 thereunder.

 There are certain differences in the manner in which a few terms have been defined under the 1956 Act.
 While the differences in some of these terms may not have any adverse impact, in certain cases, these differences may create implementation issues.
 Differences in definitions exist in the following cases: